Carpet Styles

 Tufted carpet is much quicker and easier to make.
 Imagine a very large sewing machine – and you have Tufting!
 It is suitable for all types of yarn and you can make a variety of finishes.
 The overwhelming majority of carpet sold in the UK is Tufted.

-A Woven carpet can be either an ‘Axminster’ or a ‘Wilton’.
+Woven carpet can be either an ‘Axminster’ or a ‘Wilton’.
 Axminster carpet is predominantly patterned with unlimited colour potential.
 Wilton tends to be plain but can use up to 5 colours.
 The manufacturing methods for both are traditional and labour intensive (the front and back of the carpet are woven together simultaneously) – but they are the ‘carpet man’s carpets’.

 Types of Carpet Fibres